Preschool Art Activity with Recycled Greeting Cards

 I like the straw you used for a stem.

 Art activities provide fun opportunities to engage developmental skills.
-Cutting and gluing strengthen fine motor skills, while planning and sorting promote cognitive and creative skills.
+Cutting and gluing strengthen fine motor skills, while planning and sorting promote cognitive and math skills.

 Can you see other things to add to the picture?
 Maybe a bright yellow sun, or some fluffy white clouds?